kanidm/kanidm/kanidm_book/src/security_hardening.md

 This can be prevent by making the file owner a different UID than the running process for kanidm.

-### A secure example
+### A Secure Example

 Between these three issues it can be hard to see a possible strategy to secure files, however one way exists - group read permissions.
-The most effective method to secure resources for kanidm is to set configurations to:
+The most effective method to secure resources for Kanidm is to set configurations to:

     [william@amethyst 12:26] /etc/kanidm > ls -al server.toml
     -r--r-----   1 root           kanidm      212 28 Jul 16:53 server.toml

-The kanidm server should be run as "kanidm:kanidm" with the appropriate user and user private group created on your system.
+The Kanidm server should be run as "kanidm:kanidm" with the appropriate user and user private group created on your system.
 This applies to unixd configuration as well.

-TODO is the kanidm user created the same way as other daemon users, without a /home dir and no shell access (/sbin/nologin, /bin/false)?

 For the database your data folder should be: